Written by Olivia Farrow, RD, MHSc

 Check your entire PES statement by asking yourself the following questions:

-- Is the statement clear and concise?
+- Is the PES statement clear and concise?

 Sample PES Statements

-Sample PES Statements for Hypertension
+Sample PES Statement for Hypertension

-Sample PES Statements for Malnutrition
+Sample PES Statement for Malnutrition

-Sample PES Statements for Diabetes
+Sample PES Statement for Diabetes

 At DSC, we make it easier for dietitians and dietetic students to build expertise in various areas of practice including clinical nutrition topics.
 Our courses and toolkits, ready-to-use client handouts, and community can help you feel more confident supporting your clients in any area of dietetics!